 handling complaints; and

-analysing data, identifying trends, and developing our business services.
+analysing data, identifying trends, and developing and improving our services to you.

 it is necessary for the performance of a contract to which you are, or will be, a party; or